maxruffo/maxruffo/README.md

-(My Profile Picture was made with Dale 2)
+(My Profile Picture was made with Dale 2, it show a Greek Philosopher smoking a Cigarette)